TouhouOML/TouhouOML/docs/thbwiki.md

 The greatest problem of the `action=tablemapping` is its low performance.
 Since this API doesn't support requesting multiple mapping tables, it creates a serious request amplification effect.
 According to `jq`'s statistics, there are currently 73 soundtrack mapping tables on THBwiki.
-Since each table are available in Japanese, Chinese, and English variants, number of requests is amplified by a factor of 3.
+Since each table is available in Japanese, Chinese, and English variants, number of requests is amplified by a factor of 3.
 It means that one needs at least 219 HTTPS requests to obtain all mapping tables.